 If you’re new to using niacinamide I’d suggest starting somewhere cheaper, like The Ordinary or The Inkey List’s Niacinamide Oil Control Serum.
 Both are solid products and incredibly easy on the wallet.
-Like I said, niacinamide is cheap to manufacturer, everything else in the bottle i can promise you is more expensive than the active ingredient.
+As I said, niacinamide is cheap to the manufacturer, everything else in the bottle I can promise you is more expensive than the active ingredient.
 Use it morning and night for 8 to 12 weeks and see if it works for you.
-If it doesn’t, it’s skin care, there’s literally hundreds of thousands of other products and combination of products left to try.
+If it doesn’t, it’s skincare, there’s literally hundreds of thousands of other products and combination of products left to try.

 - RNW - DER.
 CONCENTRATE Niacinamide Plus 30ml

 - Price: $25.11